 Fiber optic feedthroughs are constructed with 62.5, 100, 200, 400, 600, and 1000 micron UV/VIS or VIS/NIR, and NIR multimode fibers.
-They are designed for vacuum applications requiring fibre optic connections from inside a vacuum system to external equipment.
-The fiber is hermetically sealed into a stainless steel shell, using the latest in glass-ceramic bonding technology, and terminates on the vacuum and air side with standard SMA 905 connectors.
+These feedthroughs are ideally suited for industrial and/or scientific research applications requiring fiber optic connections from inside a vacuum system to external equipment.
+Multimode fibers (both Step and Graded Index types) are hermetically sealed into a stainless steel shell, using the latest in glass-ceramic bonding technology.
+Standard fiber optic feedthroughs are terminated with premium SMA 905 connectors on both the vacuum and air sides.
+FC and ST connections are also available.

-All Accu-Glass Products' optical fiber is constructed as a core-and-cladding composite.
+All Accu-Glass Products' optical fibers are constructed as a core-and-cladding composite.
 The core, or the filament that guides the light, consists of a thin strand of high-transmission fused silica.
 The cladding consists of an outer layer of doped, lower-refractive-index fused silica.
 This two-layer design tightly confines the light to the central core of the fiber which in turn delivers a maximum amount of light at the far end.
 The fiber diameter is closely controlled during the drawing process.
 This allows the fiber to center well in connectors.
-A low loss rate is the result.
+A low loss rate is a result.

 Graded-index multimode fiber bridges the gap between single mode and step-index multimode fibers, giving up some bandwidth for ease of termination and light launch.
 It's more economical than single mode fiber, and primarily used for data communication (not as useful for power transmission) applications requiring medium run distances (2 to 15 km lengths).